Selling a Consumer & Retail Business in London

 Education & EdTech

 London Education & EdTech guide: buyer appetite in London, Education & EdTech diligence priorities, financing support, and preparation considerations for this market.
-PE-backed consolidation of private education providers continues in the UK, Europe, and internationally.
+Education markets are shaped by demographics, skills shortages, public funding, employer demand, regulation, and digital delivery.

 Priority sector